grimme-lab/qc2-teaching/doc/apps-ex.rst

       $coord
         0.00000000      0.00000000      0.00000000  c f
         0.00000000      0.00000000     -3.36989165  cl
-        0.00000000      0.00000000      XXXX        f f
+        0.00000000      0.00000000      DIST        f f
        -1.00404366      1.73905464     -0.62462166  h
        -1.00404366     -1.73905464     -0.62462166  h
         2.00808733      0.00000000     -0.62462166  h
       $end

-   In order to use the script, you habe to make it executable by typing:
+   In order to use the script, you have to make it executable by typing:

    .. code-block:: none

-      chmod 744 run-scan.sh
+      chmod +x run-scan.sh

    Create subdirectories (*e.g.* ``scan-vac`` and ``scan-cosmo``) for each potential energy curve.
 You will have to adapt the script to your directory names.